baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 - [VTUFileHandler.jl](https://github.com/baxmittens/VTUFileHandler.jl) [@bittens2022vtufilehandler]

   A VTU library for reading and writing vtu files.
 In addition, all mathematical operators are provided needed for stochastic postprocessing.
-This results in the datatype `VTUFile` can directly be used with the adaptive sparse grid or in a monte carlo analysis, enabling interpolation and integration for sets of OGS6 results ([JOSS paper](https://joss.theoj.org/papers/10.21105/joss.04300)).
+This results in the datatype `VTUFile` can directly be used with the adaptive sparse grid or in a monte carlo analysis, enabling interpolation and integration for sets of OGS6 results.

 - [XDMFFileHandler.jl](https://github.com/baxmittens/XDMFFileHandler.jl)